Managing Encryption Keys on External Devices

 1. Click Change Key Management Type.

-2. Select Use customer-managed keys.
+2. Select Encrypt using customer-managed keys.

 You must have a valid encryption key in the Oracle Key Vault service and provide the information in the subsequent steps.
 For more information, see Key and Secret Management Concepts.